 Understanding mobility across age groups and what it actually takes to design Voice AI for real people in real cities.

-MY ROLE
+ROLE

 UX Researcher